 Senior, Parity, and Subordinate Liens have been established under the Transportation Authority's Indenture governing the Transportation Authority's sales tax revenue bonds.
-The Transportation Authority may utilize any of these lien levels in a manner that will maximize the most critical constraint, typically either cost or capacity, allowing for the most beneficial use of sales tax revenues securing the series of bonds, given the applicable critical constraint of such funds, such as cost or capacity.
+The Transportation Authority may utilize any of these lien levels in a manner that will maximize the beneficial use of sales tax revenues securing the series of bonds, given the applicable critical constraint of such funds, such as cost or capacity.